• Skip to primary navigation

 Before you begin, you’ll need to make some modeling chocolate.
 Read my tutorial on making and coloring modeling chocolate.
 I can’t really tell you how much you will need, as it will depend on the type and number of animals you are making and their size.
 I made all four of my sea creatures out of one batch of modeling chocolate and they are pretty big (big hands!)

 CAUTION: REMOVE THE GOOGLY EYES BEFORE ALLOWING A YOUNG CHILD TO EAT YOUR MODELING CHOCOLATE ANIMALS.
-Although the eyes are completely edible, they can pose a choking factor to a young child.
+Although the eyes are completely edible, they can pose a choking hazard to a young child.

 optional, rolling pin